 If something had gone wrong, however, the command would have told you.
 Let’s test that by trying to move into a non-existent directory:

-$ cd "Evil plan to destroy the world"
+$ cd "things to learn about the shell"

-bash: cd: Evil plan to destroy the world: No such file or directory
+bash: cd: things to learn about the shell: No such file or directory

 Notice that we surrounded the name by quotation marks.
-The arguments given to any shell command are separated by spaces, so a way to let them know that we mean ‘one single thing called “Evil plan to destroy the world”’, not ‘six different things’, is to use (single or double) quotation marks.
+The arguments given to any shell command are separated by spaces, so a way to let them know that we mean ‘one single thing called “things to learn about the shell”’, not ‘six different things’, is to use (single or double) quotation marks.